kubernetes-sigs/gateway-api/site/content/en/docs/concepts/security.md

 on the routes of each namespaces but limiting what namespace can use what hostname by relying on a mechanism like `ValidatingAdmissionPolicy`.

-In case you opt to use (the still experimental) `ListenerSet`, a similar mechanism should also be considered to limit what hostnames a `ListenerSet` can claim.
+In case you opt to use `ListenerSet`, a similar mechanism should also be considered to limit what hostnames a `ListenerSet` can claim.

 #### Example of a ValidatingAdmissionPolicy